-One alternative to traditional cedar shake siding is vinyl cedar shake siding.
-Vinyl siding mimics the look of natural cedar shakes while reducing the issues that come with the natural shake siding.
-But that’s not to say it doesn’t come with its own set of issues.
+But one alternative to traditional cedar shake siding is vinyl cedar shake siding, which mimics the look of natural cedar shakes while reducing the issues that come with it.
+That’s not to say, however, that vinyl cedar shake doesn’t come with its own set of issues.

 Common Vinyl Siding Problems

 The color of vinyl siding runs through the entire piece of vinyl.
-The good news is that the color can’t chip or flake off.
+The good news is that the color cannot chip or flake off.
 The bad news is that the color can fade over time.
-Depending on where the siding is on the home and its level of exposure to the elements, vinyl shake siding can fade at different rates which can cause the home to look patchy.
+Depending on where the siding is on the home and its level of exposure to the elements, vinyl shake siding can fade at different rates, which can cause the home to look patchy.

 Requires Regular Maintenance

-Vinyl shake siding requires regular maintenance over time.
 Cracks or fading are difficult issues to avoid since the causes — impacts, expansion, contraction, and exposure to the elements — are largely out of your control.
 Vinyl shake siding should be cleaned regularly, but the easiest way to clean siding — using a power washer — can also result in damage or moisture issues if the water penetrates through to the insulation behind the siding.

 To properly maintain vinyl shake siding, you should use a soft bristled brush to gently break up and remove any dirt, mold, or mildew.
 The Old Farmer’s Almanac recommends rinsing all of the siding with a garden hose at least once a year to keep dirt and dust from building up.